 California Environmental Quality Act

-The California Environmental Quality Act, commonly known as CEQA, serves a key foundation for the state’s environmental protection efforts.
-The law requires that projects with the potential for significant impacts on the physical environment undergo an environmental review.
-[See also California water rights.]
+The California Environmental Quality Act, commonly known as CEQA, is foundational to the state’s environmental protection efforts.
+The law requires proposed developments with the potential for “significant” impacts on the physical environment to undergo an environmental review.

 Since its passage in 1970, CEQA (based on the National Environmental Policy Act) has served as a model for similar legislation in other states.

-Under CEQA, lead public agencies are required to prepare and submit for public review environmental impact reports (EIRs) on major projects under their purview with potentially significant environmental impacts.
-Such impacts can include damage to wetland habitat or threats to public health.
-After the completion of environmental analysis, the public can then comment.
-The agency filing the environmental review must respond to the comments.
-Lastly, if a proposed project would cause a significant environmental impact, the project proponent must make efforts to mitigate each impact.
+Under CEQA, public agencies must provide for public comment environmental impact reports (EIRs) on proposed developments under their purview with potentially significant environmental impacts, including damage to wetlands and water quality.
+The agency filing the environmental review must respond to comments and determine whether the project would cause significant environmental impacts.
+If so, the developer must steps to mitigate them.

-Initially, CEQA applied only to public projects.
-California’s Supreme Court has since extended CEQA to most projects in California, including private developments that require a state permit.
+Initially, CEQA applied only to public works.
+California’s Supreme Court later extended CEQA to most projects in California, including private developments that require a state permit.